 - In a small bowl, combine cherries and wine; set aside.
 In a shallow dish, combine the pepper, brown sugar, garlic powder, paprika, coffee, salt, cinnamon, cumin and mustard.
-Add steaks, one at a time, and turn to coat.
+Add 1 steak at a time and turn to coat.
 Cover and refrigerate for 30 minutes.

 - Place oil in a 10-in. cast-iron or other ovenproof skillet; tilt to coat bottom.
 Heat oil over medium-high heat; sear steaks, 2 minutes on each side.
-Bake, uncovered, at 350° until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°), 15 minutes.
+Bake, uncovered, at 350° until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°), about 15 minutes.
 Remove steaks and keep warm.

 - Whip skillet clean; saute shallot in butter until crisp-tender.
 Add broth and thyme.
 Bring to a boil; cook until liquid is reduced by half, about 8 minutes.
 Stir in cream; bring to a boil.
 Cook until thickened, stirring occasionally, 8 minutes.